Updated: April 24, 2026

 Living expenses in Portugal are relatively low, with an average couple spending €2,500 to €3,000 a month.
 However, Lisbon, the capital city, tends to have higher living costs but attracts the highest number of tourists, investors, and entrepreneurs.

-The table below offers the average costs in Portugal for products you would buy regularly.
+The table below offers the average costs in Portugal for grocery shopping and utilities.

 White rice (1kg) | €1.43 |